 - Sand Trap Bar and Restaurant – They are currently doing renovations and won’t be able to open their dining area right now, but they’ll continue to offer food for carryout.

-- Shelby’s Diner – They continue to offer carryout service.
+- Shelby’s Diner – They reopened their dining room on June 15 and continue to offer carryout service.

 - Shooters Billiards – They will continue to offer carryout, but will not be reopening their dining room for now.

 - Subway at Eagle Lake – They will reopen their dining area from 10 a.m.-8 p.m. and also continue serving through their drive through window.